jfarooq1/WH-Automation-Farooq/README.md

 Reports:
 TestNG reports can be viewed in the test-output folder.
 ExtentReports and screenshots can also be addeed but due to shortage of time i could not implement that.

+In case of issue please reach out to me!